dictyBase/Migration/deployment/argoevents.md

                 parameters:
                 - name: message
                   # this is the value that should be overridden
+                  # based on the resourceParameters at the bottom
                   value: no message
               templates:
               - name: whalesay